On polarised class groups of orders in quartic CM-fields: Statement of the results

-Let $\O$ and $\O'$ be any two orders stable under complex conjugation in a quartic non-biquadratic CM-field~$K$, and let $\Omin$ be their intersection.
-We denote the intersection of any of these orders with $K_0$ (which gives an order in $K_0$) by adding a subscript $0$ to it.
+Throughout this paper, we let $\O$ and $\Oother$ be any two orders stable under complex conjugation in a quartic non-biquadratic CM-field~$K$.
+We define $\Omin=\O\cap\Oother$ and denote the intersection of any of these orders with the totally real subfield $K_0$ (which gives an order in $K_0$) by adding a subscript $0$ to it.

 \begin{theorem} Let the notation be as above.
-If $S_\O\subset S_{\O'}$ and $\O\not\cong \ZZ[\zeta_5]$, then the quotient $[\O:\Omin]/[\Oreal:\Ominreal]$ is an integer dividing~$2^{10} 3^4$. \end{theorem}
+If $\kernel{\O}\subset \kernel{\Oother}$ and $\O\not\cong \ZZ[\zeta_5]$, then the quotient $[\O:\Omin]/[\Oreal:\Ominreal]$ is an integer dividing~$2^{10} 3^4$. \end{theorem}

 We do not claim that the constants are optimal, but we do show in Example~\ref{ex:realindexrequired} that the index $[\Oreal:\Ominreal]$ is necessary in Theorem~\ref{thm:firstmaintheorem}.
 On the other hand, it remains an open question whether the discriminant factor is necessary in Theorem~\ref{thm:relativeindex}.